Yonathan-Ashebir/todo-reactts/README.md

 ### Adding a Task
 1. Type your task title in the input field
+2. (Optional) Attach files or images by:
-2. (Optional) Click the paperclip icon to attach files or images
+   - Clicking the paperclip icon to browse files
+   - **Dragging and dropping files** directly onto the page (opens new task dialog with files attached)
+   - **Dragging and dropping files** into the task dialog
 3. (Optional) Add subtasks by clicking "Add Subtask" and entering text
-4. Click "Add Task" or press Enter
+4. Click "Done" or close the dialog (changes auto-save)

 ### Editing a Task
 1. Click the "Edit" button on any task